eseidel/he_is_coming/DESIGN.md

 Attempting to document He Is Coming design to see what we need to sim.

-## Character
-Has stats (attack, health, armor, speed)
-Also has current hp and current gold.
-Depending on your level you have N slots. level 1: 1 weapon + 4 slots level 2: 1 weapon + 6 slots
-level 3: 1 weapon + 8 slots

-## Items
-Items have name, stats, effects, tags and rarity (another tag?).
-Item effects:
-- onTurn
-- onBattle
-- onHit
-- onExposed
-- onWounded

-## Battle
-There is an opponent during battle.
-Items only matter during battle.
-The resolution of battle is some change in hp as well as gold.

-## Creatures
-- Wolf (+X if below 5 hp)
-- Spider (first turn dmg if slower than)
-- Bear (+X dmg when armored)

-## Bosses
-Level 1
-- Black Knight
-- Hot Head

-Level 2
-- Mountain Troll
-- Rock Golem

-Level 3
-- Leshen
-- Gentle Giant

-Final
-- Woodland Abomination

 ## Events
 Campfire (+10 hp, skip to morning)
 House (full hp, skip to morning)